bormaxi8080/osint-timeline/DRAFT.md

 Apache Maka (Incubating) is a local-first AI agent workspace.
 Model messages, tool calls, tool results, permission decisions, and termination events are recorded as an append-only log: https://github.com/apache/maka

+Sim is the collaborative workspace to build, deploy, and monitor AI agents and workflows.
+Used by 100,000+ builders: https://github.com/simstudioai/sim

+Claudish To English.
+A Claude Code plugin that shows a **plain-English rewrite** of each assistant message, produced by a **local LLM via ollama** (default), the **codex CLI**, the **Anthropic API**, or any **OpenAI-compatible API**.
+It is **display-only**: Claude's own reasoning and the saved transcript keep the original text - only what you read on screen changes: https://github.com/gvzdv/claudish-to-english

+iFixAI.
+Independent Auditing of AI Agents.
+Run by human or the agent itself, to answer the most crucial question in the AI Agent Economy.
+Is the agent doing what is supposed to do?
+With iFixAi you can have this answer in less than 120 seconds: https://github.com/ifixai-ai/iFixAi

 Cate.
 An infinite zoomable canvas for coding.
 Editor, terminal, and browser panels in a spatial workspace: https://github.com/0-AI-UG/cate

 Inferoa.
 Inference-native Tokenmaxxing Agent Harness for Loop Engineering: https://github.com/agentic-in/inferoa